UrbanCCD-UChicago/aot-client-r/README.md

 - `ls.nodes` to get a list of nodes
 - `ls.sensors` to get a list of sensors
 - `ls.observations` to get the observation data
-- `ls.raw_observations` to get the raw observation data
 - `stat.project` to get details for a single project
 - `stat.node` to get details for a single node
 - `stat.sensor` to get details for a single sensor